smart-host/slack-merge-queue/README.md

 handles a merge queue with github actions and slack.

+> NOTE: smarthost has taken stewardship of the repository and transferred from `lwhiteley/slack-merge-queue`
+> The last version under the previous owner is `lwhiteley/slack-merge-queue@v3`

 ## Setup

 ### Step 1: Create a slack web api bot